-Participants in livestock, dairy, small animal, cat and dog shows, are required to wear a white shirt (or blouse) with the official 4-H chevron attached or a white 4-H T-shirt.
+Participants in livestock, dairy, small animal, cat and dog shows, are required to wear a white shirt (or blouse) with the official 4-H chevron attached or a white

+4-H T-shirt.
 As a second option, 4-H'ers may wear the official 4-H green shirt.
 Dark blue denim jeans are to be worn.
+4-H'ers are allowed to wear the T-Shirt donated by Poet.
 Dairy exhibitors only may wear white pants.